You are viewing a story from harrypotterfanfiction.com

 Thoughts immediately rushed to Hermione.

-Draco’s wide eyes went to the Warden.
+Draco’s wide, fearful eyes darted to the Warden.

-“Get me out of here!”
-He pleaded.
+“Get me out of here!” he pleaded.

 Adam and his Eve with her apple...
 Tell me what you think!
 I'd love to hear from you!